ldej/go-training/docs/go-training.md

 # Struct methods: value or pointer?

 > 1. Use the same receiver type for all your methods.
 This isn't always feasible, but try to.
-> 2. Methods defines a behavior of a type; if the method uses a state (updates / mutates) use pointer receiver.
+> 2. Method defines a behavior of a type; if the method uses a state (updates / mutates) use pointer receiver.
-> 3. If a method don't mutate state, use value receiver.
+> 3. If a method doesn't mutate state, use value receiver.
-> 4. Functions operates on values; functions should not depend on the state of a type.
+> 4. Function operates on values; functions should not depend on the state of a type.

 <!-- _footer: Source: https://dev.to/chen/gos-method-receiver-pointer-vs-value-1kl8 -->